 Meeting room reservation applications are accepted no more than 90 days in advance and no less than 3 days in advance.
 Meeting Room reservation requests must be submitted through our website.
 Library users who do not have remote Internet access may use library computers on the second floor where reservation assistance is available.
 Library staff will review each request for compliance with the Library’s Meeting Room Policy after the reservation has been submitted online.
 The applicant will receive approval or denial of most requests by email within 3 weekdays.

-The Library has 4 meeting rooms that can be reserved including: Meeting Room A, Meeting Room B, Board Room and the 3rd Floor Small Computer Lab.
-Other locations within the Library cannot be reserved and the Group Study Rooms are governed by the Study Room policy.
-Studio 300 Group Collaboration Rooms are covered by the Studio 300 policy.
+The Library has four meeting rooms that can be reserved including: Meeting Room A, Meeting Room B, Board Room and the 3rd Floor Small Computer Lab.
+Other locations within the Library cannot be reserved and the Group Study Rooms are governed by the Study Room Policy.
+Studio 300 Group Collaboration Rooms are covered by the Studio 300 Policy.